byronwatt/byronwatt.github.io/_posts/2023-12-6-annas_hermit_cookies.md

 2 tablespoons of appleton rum,... sometimes a weeee bit more.

-Haven’t measured the fruit and nuts - I’m probably putting in more than I’m supposed to.
+Haven’t measured the fruit and nuts - I’m probably putting in more than I’m supposed to, and using craisins instead of raisins

 Been using unsalted butter - grass fed butter Anna’s hair dresser Tracy said it’s sooooo much better - and I was on keto at the time filling my face with butter.